hsf-training/deep-learning-intro-for-hep/deep-learning-intro-for-hep/regression.md

 model
 ```

-A model has parameters that PyTorch will vary in the fit.
+A model has parameters that the optimizer will vary in the fit.
 When you create a model, they're already given random values (one slope and one intercept, in this case). `requires_grad` refers to the fact that the derivatives of the parameters are also tracked, for the optimization methods that use derivatives.

 ```{code-cell} ipython3
 list(model.parameters())